The Intertwining History of NOW and the ERA

-- The ERA was introduced yet again and NOW activist and Virginia Delegate Hala Ayala, who had fought for the passage of the ERA for over a decade, was the Chief Co-Patron for the Equal Rights Amendment.
+- The ERA was introduced yet again in Virginia.
+NOW activist and Virginia Delegate Hala Ayala (D), who had fought for the passage of the ERA for over a decade, was the Chief Co-Patron for the Equal Rights Amendment.

-- With ERA supporters in both chambers, led by women of color legislators, the state legislature passed a ratification measure making Virginia the 38th and final state needed for the ERA to become part of the U.S. Constitution in January 2020.
+- With ERA supporters in both chambers, led by women of color legislators in democrats Sen. Jennifer McClellan and Del.
+Jennifer Carroll Foy, the state legislature passed a ratification measure making Virginia the 38th and final state needed for the ERA to become part of the U.S. Constitution in January 2020.

 - After its vote, Virginia submitted its ratifying documents to the National Archives and Records Administration (NARA), which is responsible for certifying the ERA to the Constitution.
 However, in January 2020, the Department of Justice (DOJ), Office of Legal Counsel, issued an opinion stating that the deadline for the ERA had expired and that the ERA was no longer pending.
 NARA said that it would adhere to this opinion.

 - The National Archives and Records Administration confirmed it received Virginia’s ratification documentation but said, “The archivist will take no action to certify the adoption of the Equal Rights Amendment,” citing legal guidance from the Justice Department.